Your guide to the best restaurants in this resurgent waterfront neighborhood in Washington, DC.

 Home Run Dining

-When attending a Nationals game, you will find a plethora of food and drink options; from local favorites, like Ben’s Chili Bowl, to new spots like Grace's Kitchen, which highlights food from local female chefs.
-Check out our breakdown to learn more about what you can enjoy on game day inside Nationals Park.
+When attending a Nationals game, you will find a plethora of food and drink options; from local favorites like Ben’s Chili Bowl, to newer spots like Grace's Kitchen, which highlights food from local female chefs.
+Check out our dining breakdown to learn more about what you can enjoy on game day inside Nationals Park.

-SoHo import Osteria Morini serves up the flavors of northern Italy (think prosciutto, mortadella and parmigiana) in its DC outpost, which offers one of the neighborhood’s best riverfront views.
+SoHo import Osteria Morini serves up the flavors of northern Italy (think prosciutto, mortadella and parmigiana) in its DC outpost, which is home to one of the neighborhood’s best riverfront views.
 Due South offers neighbors and Nats fans another nice waterfront view with a side of Southern cuisine (Bacon-braised collard greens?
 Yes, please!).

 Agua 301 boasts some of the best Mexican cuisine in the neighborhood, with a modern take on traditional recipes and an extensive list of tequila offerings.
 Scarlet Oak, named for the District’s official tree, caters to foodies and Nats fans alike with a classic American menu.
 Chef Leo Garcia, who worked as a sous chef at acclaimed Shaw locale The Red Hen, brings some gravitas to the Capitol Riverfront restaurant with his credentials.

-Whaley’s oyster and raw bar offers up beach-themed fun to the riverfront.
+If raw bars are your thing, then head your bivalve cravings at Shilling Canning Company.
+The oft-updated menu features a raw bar selection (think littleneck clams and oysters with a charred ginger mignonette), as well as a range of shareable plates like the dry-aged duck crown with preserved plums and black walnuts.
 Top it all off with a scoop or two from Ice Cream Jubilee, a homegrown ice cream shop with fun and creative flavors on Water Street.

 Bars and Breweries